WeblateOrg/weblate/docs/admin/upgrade.rst

 Please follow :ref:`generic-upgrade-instructions` to upgrade.

-Notable configuration or dependencies changes:
+Notable configuration- and dependencies changes:

 * Upgrading from 3.x releases is not longer supported, please upgrade to 4.0 or 4.1 first.
 * Some new and updated requirements.
 * Several changes in :file:`settings_example.py`, most notable new middleware and changed application ordering.
 * The keys for JSON-based formats no longer include a leading dot.
 Strings are adjusted during the database migration, but external components may need adjusting if you rely on keys in exports or API.
-* The Celery configuration no longer use a ``memory`` queue.
+* The Celery configuration no longer uses a ``memory`` queue.
 Please adjust your startup scripts and ``CELERY_TASK_ROUTES`` setting to reflect this.
 * The Weblate domain is now configured in the settings, see :setting:`SITE_DOMAIN` (or :envvar:`WEBLATE_SITE_DOMAIN`).
 You will have to configure it before running Weblate.